The Renaissance Street Singers’ Home Page

 Since 1973, The Renaissance Street Singers of New York, directed by John Hetland, have sung 15th- and 16th-century music a cappella on the sidewalks and in the public spaces of New York City.
 The motivation is love for the music and the wish to share it with others.
 Concerts are two or three Sundays a month, usually from 2 to 4 pm, always free.

 We sing polyphonic motets, hymns, magnificats, Psalms, mass sections and other sacred music by Guillaume du Fay, Jean de Ockeghem, Josquin des Prez, Ludwig Senfl, Giovanni Pierluigi da Palestrina, William Byrd, Tomás Luis de Victoria, Manuel Cardoso, and their contemporaries.

 Click on items to the left to learn where you can hear us, what we sing, or how to join.
 Listen to our music, and review the FAQ.
 If you like, add a comment or a question to our Guestbook, or just see what others have written.
-If you have time, browse in the Pictures, watch a Video or check out the Links.
+If you have time, browse in the Pictures, watch a Video (complete recent Loft Concerts are available) or check out the Links.

 Recent media splashes:

 Chelsea Life magazine cover story, November 2013.
 Click on the calendar symbol to select the month.

 National Public Radio, “All Things Considered” August 25, 2013

 New York Times, Sunday “Metropolitan” April 7, 2013

 John Hetland, director